mdeaves/robug-blog/content/posts/suspension-design.md

 I wasn't happy with it for a few reasons:

 1. Suspension travel is dictated by swing arm length — longer arm means more travel, but also larger moments on the bearings, which makes the wheels wobblier.
 You can see this in the prototype.
 2. The compliance allows excess body roll when traversing a slope with a high center of gravity.
-Again, visible in the video.
 3. It's complicated to build and maintain.

 ## Solid Axle Suspension